Ocean Recoveries Lab

 When information is most valuable for avoiding collapses and regime shifts.

-Large lobsters reduce urchin pressure; spillover benefits fisheries.
+Large lobsters in reserves reduce urchin pressure and feed adjacent fisheries.

 Linking long-term kelp biomass variation to richer, more stable benthic assemblages.